All news

 Under Lithuanian labour law, employers are obliged to ensure the health and safety of their employees, as set out in the Occupational Safety and Health Act.
 This law obliges employers to implement measures to prevent risks in the workplace, including the spread of communicable diseases.
 By encouraging or allowing (or failing to prevent) sick workers to work, employers not only violate their obligations to ensure a safe working environment, but may also be in breach of the Labour Code of the Republic of Lithuania, which stipulates that employers have a duty to provide suitable working conditions and to ensure the well-being of employees.

-Karolina Briliūtė notes that the legislation does not explicitly prohibit working when ill, which may place too much responsibility on employees and employers by regulating such situations in internal workplace regulations.
-"For example, the Occupational Safety and Health Act imposes an obligation on the employer to take measures to ensure that the working environment complies with the requirements of the occupational safety and health legislation, which may also include the obligation to regulate situations where employees go to the workplace when they are ill, thus endangering the health and safety of other employees," notes AVOCAD's lawyer.
+Karolina Briliūtė notes that the law does not explicitly prohibit working while sick, which can place an excessive burden of responsibility on employees and employers when regulating such situations in internal workplace policies.
+“For example, the Occupational Safety and Health Act imposes a duty on employers to take measures to ensure that the work environment complies with the requirements of occupational safety and health regulations, which may include the obligation to address situations preventing situations where employees come to work while sick and thereby pose a threat to the safety and health of other employees,” notes the AVOCAD lawyer.

-She also notes that staff who work while ill, especially in cases of communicable diseases, not only endanger the health of colleagues but also violate the principles set out in the Public Health Act.
-"This law obliges employers and employees to contribute to public health, and working when sick hinders this.
-"The instruments in the existing legislation are sufficient for creative interpretation, allowing employers to set stricter, clearer instructions in their internal regulations," the lawyer notes.
+She also notes that employees who work while sick, especially in cases of contagious diseases, not only endanger the health of their colleagues but also violate the principles established in the Public Health Care Act.
+“This law obligates employers and employees to contribute to ensuring public health, and working while sick hinders that.
+“The instruments specified in existing legislation are sufficient for a creative interpretation, allowing employers to establish stricter, clearer instructions in internal regulations,” notes the lawyer.

 Employers have a wide range of responsibilities to reduce the risks associated with sick workers in the workplace.
 They must ensure a clear sick leave policy, encourage employees to prioritise their health, and inform them of their rights and responsibilities, ensuring that employees are aware not only of their own health but also that of their colleagues.
 Employers should take proactive measures, such as health checks or favourable teleworking policies, especially in areas wherepresenteeismcan have serious consequences, such as the healthcare or food service sectors and areas where there is constant contact with individuals.
 Such provisions could be added to the Occupational Safety and Health Act or, through creative application of existing statutory provisions, elaborated in sub-statutory or internal legislation.

-According to Briliūtė, in order to fully address the challenges posed bypresenteeism, Lithuania could consider amendments to legislation that would provide legal consequences for non-compliance with such obligations and mechanisms for anonymous reporting of breaches by employees.
-"These provisions could be included in the Labour Code or the Law on Public Health Care, thus creating a coherent legal framework to ensure workers' health and public safety.
-Strengthening this legislation would promote a healthy working culture, reduce risks in the workplace and ensure the well-being of workers and society," she stresses.
+According to K. Briliūtė, in order to comprehensively address the challenges posed by“presenteeism,” Lithuania could consider legislative amendments that would establish legal consequences for non-compliance with such obligations and mechanisms for employees to anonymously report violations.
+“These provisions could be incorporated into the Labor Code or the Public Health Care Law, thereby creating a coherent legal framework that would ensure employee health and public safety.
+Strengthening these laws would promote a healthy work culture, reduce workplace risks, and ensure the well-being of employees and the public,” the lawyer emphasizes.